mabyre/RFID-CloverViewer/README.md

 # RFID-CloverWiever
-Configuration of a RFID network for dialing with RFID chip
+Configuration of a RFID network for communicate with RFID chips.
+It's a really nice project very trenddy, this was really hard job dealing with deep concepts of language C implementation.
+Have a look, you will not be disappointed.

 # Environment
 * Qt Creator IDE 3.3.1